twmilli/jekyll-site/_posts/2017-06-11-getting-outside-the-bubble-week2.md

 #### [Amazon Alexa San Francisco Meetup](https://www.meetup.com/SF-Amazon-Alexa/events/239733405/?comment_table_id=252723127&comment_table_name=reply).
 Not "crazy" but still fun.

 Sometimes the most rich experiences in life are just outside our comfort zone.
 Hopefully I can update you in the coming weeks about some weird or crazy event that I went to.

+Or it could be something as simple going to an open event without knowing anyone.

 ![Rooftop views][roof2]
 #### More rooftop views.